esavv/wavescore/readme.txt

       least makes predictions.
  - We have a boilerplate iOS app, we modified it to allow the user to upload a video, we gave it an app icon, and we figured out how to deploy and test it to my physical iPhone
- - iOS development: Add functionality that, upon user upload, displays a set of manuevers "performed" in the video.
+ - iOS app: Add functionality that, upon user upload, displays a set of manuevers "performed" in the video.
 This should be a hardcoded set of maneuvers but gets us to figure out both (1) display and (2) what the json/schema the app should expect from our prediction service
+ - Model API pre-work & iOS connection: Get a dummy API service running, deployed via Flask, and connect it to the iOS app.
+The service doesn't require/use video; it just returns the same hardcode set of maneuvers previously set in the iOS app code.
+ - iOS app: The app now explicitly requests access to the user's videos when first installed & run
+ - Model API: Deploy the Flask API to the cloud (via Heroku) and connect it to the iOS app.
+Configure the API to receive a video
+ - iOS app: Update the iOS app to send the user's selected video.
+The API returns both a hardcoded set of maneuvers and the video's duration to prove it can actually use the video file.
+The results are displayed to the user in the app.

 ## How to download a YouTube video using yt-dlp:
  > yt-dlp https://www.youtube.com/watch?v=1Zj_jAPToxI